fishingline/reel/README.md

   - Plugins you chose to install manually without using Reel
   - Plugins that use git submodules
   - Plugins that use 'install', 'update', or 'uninstall' events
+  - Plugins designed to override or extend other plugins
   - Plugins you are developing yourself

 Fish "Plugins" are simply directories that mimic the structure of `~/.config/fish`.
 Reel